Hefero/SIM868-ESP32-Micropython/README.md

 - Save/upload one of the example file or create your own script.

 ## Credit
 This is a modified fork from [Pythings](https://github.com/pythings/Drivers) SIM800L HAL Driver.
-There driver significantly speeded up development of [RP2040-SIM868](https://www.robotics.org.za/#) HAL driver.
+There driver significantly sped up development of [RP2040-SIM868](https://www.robotics.org.za/#) HAL driver.

 ## Methodes